BAMresearch/virtual-gas-camera/README.md

 <img src="./docs/example_measurement_overlay.png" height=240>
 </p>

 Apart from the generation of overlay images in the field, the virtual gas camera also provides a live video feed.
-For details please see the paper. *(TODO: add link when paper is published)*.
+For details please see the paper on [IEEE Xplore](https://ieeexplore.ieee.org/document/10556012) or [here](Lohrke_ISOEN_2024_accepted_repo_copyright_notice.pdf).
 A typical field measurement is shown below.

 <p align="center">
 <img src="./docs/example_measurement_setup.png"  height= 300 >